Solar power

 About Solar Frontier K.K

 Solar Frontier is a wholly owned subsidiary of our company.
-We are developing businesses that contribute to the expansion of solar power generation installation locations, long-term stable use, Resources recycling of used solar cell components, and stabilization of supply and demand in grid power systems.
-Specifically, we are working on proposing self-consumption solar power generation systems, EPC *2 and O&M *3 businesses, developing systems that combine storage batteries, and developing recycling technology for used solar panels.
+The company is engaged in businesses that contribute to expanding the number of installation sites for solar power generation, long-term stable use, Resources circulation of used solar cell components, and stabilization of supply and demand in grid power systems.
+Specifically, the company is working on proposing self-consumption solar power generation systems, EPC *2 and O&M *3 businesses, development of systems that combine storage batteries, and development of recycling technology for used solar cell panels.

 Initiatives overseas